LukasPietzschmann/Kyra/README.md

 ## Compile the Project
 To compile the Code yourself, execute the following steps:
 1. Navigate to the projects root
-2. Create a new folder (eg. Debug) with `mkdir Debug && cd Debug`
+2. Create a new folder (e.g. Debug) with `mkdir Debug && cd Debug`
 3. Within this folder, issue the command `cmake .. -DCMAKE_BUILD_TYPE=Release`
 4. Now you can build the project by calling `make Slanguage`.
 The resulting executable can be found under `./bin`

 ## Run Tests
 The project uses [GoogleTest](https://github.com/google/googletest).
-To run all test follor these instructions:
+To run all test follow these instructions:
 1. Navigate to the projects root
-2. Create a new folder (eg. Debug) with `mkdir Debug && cd Debug`
+2. Create a new folder (e.g. Debug) with `mkdir Debug && cd Debug`
 3. Within this folder, issue the command `cmake .. -DCOMPILE_TESTS=ON`
 4. Build the `Tests` target with `make Tests`.
 This will automatically run all tests
 > If you already build the target `Tests` you can always rerun the tests using `ctest` or by executing the binary under